Wolfda95/SSL-MedicalImagining-CL-MAE/Pre-Training/Data_Preprocessing/README.md

 Download the LIDC-IDRI Dataset from here: [https://wiki.cancerimagingarchive.net/pages/viewpage.action?pageId=1966254](https://wiki.cancerimagingarchive.net/pages/viewpage.action?pageId=1966254)

 The data comes as DICOM images.
-We save each slice of each CT image as a png file.
+We save each slice of each CT volume as a png file.
 We do not applay andy windwoing since we want to use all data for pre-training.

 ### Start:
 If you are using Conda on Linux, here is how to get started: